×

 Primary Key

-Sometimes you need to maintain each and every row or record in a database table as unique.
-This purpose is served by using a primary key on that particular column
+Sometimes you need to ensure each row (record) in a database table is unique.
+A primary key enforces that uniqueness on one or more column(s).

 Primary Key

-• A primary key column must contain unique values
+• A primary key column must contain unique values.

-Examples for primary keys
+Examples of suitable primary keys

 Properties